Satria Tama

-Satria Tama Hardiyanto (born in Sidoarjo, 23 January 1997) is an Indonesian professional footballer who plays as a goalkeeper for Liga 1 club Persebaya Surabaya.
+Satria Tama Hardiyanto (born in Sidoarjo, 23 January 1997) is an Indonesian professional footballer who plays as a goalkeeper for Liga 2 club Barito Putera.

 International career

 In 2016, Satria Tama represented the Indonesia U-19, in the 2016 AFF U-19 Youth Championship.
 He made his international debut for senior team on 13 June 2017, against Puerto Rico replacing Kurnia Meiga at a half time.